-Jack Lynch is a resident at The Chesapeake, another LifeSpire community in Newport News, Va.
+Jack Lynch is a resident at The Chesapeake, another LifeSpire of Virginia community in Newport News, Va.
 On March 31, he surprised his daughter, Becky, with a visit at her home in Hampton, Va.
 Due to the Coronavirus pandemic, it had been at least two weeks since the two had seen one another.
 It wasn’t the visit they would have liked to have had, but it was the safest.

 “The family planned a group meeting and they wanted to be sure he could participate.
 So, we helped them set up a Zoom meeting,” said The Chesapeake’s Program and Activity Coordinator Krystal Searcy.
 “I got the camera and Transportation Coordinator Regina Morris did the rest of the work.
 Becky was so happy to see him!”